Gregeg/Bezier-Curves-Processing/README.md

  - press "C" and type the name of your command class and press "ENTER" EX: for ShootBall.java type `ShootBall`
  - use the left/right arrow keys to move your control dot along the curve, and press "C" to lock it in place
  - the robot will run the `execute()` method when it reaches this point

 ### Robot PID Simulation
  - press "SPACE" to run a simulation of the robot following the position
+ - robot with a red highlight indicates it is skidding on the surface
  - editing robot values
    - press "p" to edit pid constants
    - change data on specific robot in data/robot.stats